 For tenure candidates, the Chair/Director (or designee) shall conduct a vote by secret ballot of all tenured faculty in the department/school.
 Tenured faculty should be allowed a two week period to review the candidate's completed packet.
-All members of the tenured faculty who are eligible to vote (including the chair/director, if eligible) may participate in the secret ballot even if they have been selected to serve on the department/school and/or college Tenure and Promotion Committees.
+Individuals may only vote at one level of the process.
 The results of the tenured faculty vote shall be included in the tenure application packet.